-Now, I’m not by default against the use of manual therapy (MT).
-However, MT is almost always done with the wrong patient narrative (“fixing” the body), and the wrong mindset (operator not interactor), and for the wrong reason (practitioner-centered and not patient-centered), and typically only supported by an outdated model (biomechanical), dubious clinical anecdotes and traditionalist beliefs.
+Now, I’m not, by default, against the use of manual therapy (MT).
+However, MT is almost always done with the wrong patient narrative (“fixing” the body), the wrong mindset (operator, not interactor), and for the wrong reason (practitioner-centered and not patient-centered), and typically only supported by an outdated model (biomechanical), dubious clinical anecdotes and traditionalist beliefs.

 “Traditionally, manual therapy interventions are thought to be dependent upon bottom-up-mediated factors like stimulus intensity, but in recent years greater attention has been drawn to top-down-mediated factors like the patient’s expectations” Puentedura et al. 2016

-To have another human being leave believing that they have been “fixed” by us, it’s not only wrong, but it’s also a travesty of humanity.
+To have another human being leave believing that they have been “fixed” by us is not only wrong, but it’s also a travesty of humanity.

 Thanks to Diane Jacobs and Brendan Mouatt for the inspiration to write this short article.

 Bialosky JE, Beneciuk JM, Bishop MD, Coronado RA, Penza CW, Simon CB, George SZ.
 Unraveling the Mechanisms of Manual Therapy: Modeling an Approach.
 J Orthop Sports Phys Ther.
 2018 Jan;48(1):8-18.
 Epub 2017 Oct 15.